suguk1052/UGATIT-pytorch/README.md

 ### Domain A preprocessing (optional)

 If you need to crop and augment domain A images before training, place the original files under `preprocess_source/trainA` and `preprocess_source/testA` and run:

 ```
-python preprocess_a.py --dataset_name YOUR_DATASET_NAME
+python preprocess_a.py --dataset_name YOUR_DATASET_NAME [--bottom]
 ```

 Run this once before starting `main.py` to prepare domain A images.

-This preserves only the top 40 % of each image, fading the content to neutral gray across the 35–45 % band using a Gaussian kernel.
-The resulting canvas then undergoes random translations up to ±10 pixels and random rotations up to ±10°.
-Any exposed regions from those transforms are filled with the same gray.
-The output is scaled to cover a 512×512 frame while keeping aspect ratio and cropped so the row at 20 % of the original height falls at the canvas center.
-Each processed file keeps the original base name and is written to
-`dataset/YOUR_DATASET_NAME/trainA` and `dataset/YOUR_DATASET_NAME/testA`.
-Run
-this once before starting `main.py` to prepare domain A images, then proceed with the usual training command below.
+By default the script keeps only the top 40 % of each image, fading to neutral gray across the 35–45 % band using a Gaussian kernel.
+With the `--bottom` flag, it instead retains the bottom 30 %, fading the 65–75 % band.
+The resulting canvas undergoes random translations up to ±10 pixels and random rotations up to ±10°, with any exposed regions filled with the same gray.
+The output is scaled to cover a 512×512 frame while keeping aspect ratio and cropped so the row at 20 % (or 85 % when using `--bottom`) of the original height falls at the canvas center.
+Each processed file keeps the original base name and is written to `dataset/YOUR_DATASET_NAME/trainA` and `dataset/YOUR_DATASET_NAME/testA`.
+After running this preprocessing step you can proceed with the usual training command below.

 ### Train
 ```